-Here’s a quick video that explains the steps in the strategy as well as the many benefits on using it with your students.
+Here’s a quick video that explains the steps in the strategy as well as the many benefits of using it with your students.

 Variations on a Theme

 That’s it in a nutshell.
-The variations, however, are literally endless!
-I first learned about this technique from Kagan‘s cooperative learning structures as Think-Pair-Share, which was originally created by Dr. Frank Lyman in 1977.
-Whatever you call it, using paired response will increase student engagement in the lesson.
-It also taps into students’ desire to talk with their peers in a directed manner that promotes learning.
+The variations, however, are endless!
+I first learned about this technique from Kagan‘s cooperative learning structures as Think-Pair-Share, which was initially created by Dr. Frank Lyman in 1977.
+Whatever you call it, using a paired response will increase student engagement in the lesson.
+It also taps into students’ desire to talk with their peers in an organized manner that promotes learning.
 Hey – if students want to talk in class, I say give ’em something to talk about by using paired response!